""

 (4) Meet GPA Requirements in three areas:

-As part of the Music Education audition process, the School of Music requires students to be meeting the following GPA requirements:
+As part of the Music Education application process, the School of Music requires students to be meeting the following GPA requirements:

 (5) Music Education Teacher Education Program (METEP) Application, Audition, and Background Check